WYOS: WYOS

 The WYOS call letters and the oldies format that accompanied them moved to 1360 AM when Citadel relaunched 104.1 FM as WWYL "Wild 104", airing a contemporary hit radio format, in February 2002.
 The oldies format was discarded in 2005, when WYOS became a progressive talk station.

 In November 2006, WYOS adopted a sports radio format, initially using programming from ESPN Radio.
 In 2012, Cumulus, which had acquired Citadel out of bankruptcy, transferred WYOS and its other Binghamton outlets to Townsquare Media as part of a 65-station swap.
 The following year, WYOS became an affiliate of the new CBS Sports Radio.
-As a CBS Sports Radio affiliate, WYOS's primary programming draws were the afternoon drive show co-hosted by Binghamton native Maggie Gray, and The Jim Rome Show.
+As a CBS Sports Radio affiliate, WYOS' primary programming draws were the afternoon drive show co-hosted by Binghamton native Maggie Gray, and The Jim Rome Show.

-Townsquare Media shut down WYOS on December 28, 2022, citing an "auxiliary transmitter failure."
+Townsquare Media shut down WYOS on December 28, 2022, citing an "auxiliary transmitter failure".
 At the time of the shutdown, the station maintained a lower share of the Binghamton radio audience than WENE, the market's other sports radio station.
 Though Townsquare filed for special temporary authority to return the station to the air up to one year in the future, Townsquare also shut down the WYOS Web site, redirecting visitors to sister station WNBF.
 In a statement to the media, Townsquare's Binghamton cluster manager noted that WYOS was not selling nor airing local advertising at the time.
+The WYOS license was returned to the FCC on July 19, 2023, and cancelled on July 20.
+The shutdown would be a harbinger of Townsquare's future strategy of shutting down underperforming AM stations that would accelerate in 2025.